Business As Usual (BAU) IT Support | Microbyte

 For the IT staff themselves, it is also somewhat frustrating.
 Individuals often feel torn between two areas of focus and worry they are not performing well in either.
 Some favour a singular focus on new IT projects and dropping BAU work altogether.
 Others prefer the predictability of regular IT tasks.

-Diligently allocating resources is a daily goal but difficult to achieve.
+Diligently allocating time and resources is a daily goal but difficult to achieve.
 Trying to do it all in-house only makes this less likely to succeed.
 Working with an IT service provider like Microbyte frees staff to dedicate themselves to exciting projects.

 Strategies for Effective BAU IT Support